How to Make Agua de Jamaica or Iced Hibiscus Tea

 - Put in container and cover with water.

 - Let soak overnight or for 4 hours in the refrigerator.
-Can be sun soaked, like sun tea, as well.
+It can be sun-soaked, like sun tea, as well.

 - After the soaking period strain half into a serving pitcher.
 Adjust for taste by adding fresh water.